Table of Contents

-For even more witchcraft, visit one of the many museums.
+For even more witchcraft, visit one of Salem’s many museums.
 The Witch Dungeon puts on a live re-enactment of the trial of Sarah Good, and The Witch History Museum takes you on a tour through the forest and Old Salem Village to discover the secret stories of 1692.
 And at the New England Pirate Museum, you’ll board a pirate ship to imagine the adventures of Captains Kidd and Blackbeard.

 For ghastly performances, go up to Gallows Hill!
 Watch the Witchcraft & Ghost Experience, take a ride on the Ghosts & Legends Trolley, or toast the departed with champagne on Rory Raven’s Magic Lantern Tour.
 But if beer is your favorite beverage, you’ll probably be happiest listening to the ghostly tales of Sir Arthur Hennessey while you sample three local ales.

 How to get there: For a true Halloween experience, Salem is where you want to celebrate.
 Book a ticket to Boston from New York, Philadelphia, or Hanover, NH and then hop on the commuter rail, bus, or even a ferry to get up there.
 Or, for a little more freedom, you can always rent a car to explore the town and beyond.